wp-plugins/wp-ulike/readme.txt

 *   And so on...

 = How To Use? =
-Just install the plugin and use this function:
+Just install the plugin and activate the "automatic display" in plugin configuration panel.
+(WP ULike has three auto options for the post, comments and buddypress activities.)
+Also you can use this function and shortcode for the post likes:
+<strong>Function:</strong>
 `<?php if(function_exists('wp_ulike')) wp_ulike('get'); ?>`
-<strong>OR</strong> this shortcode:
+<strong>Shortcode:</strong> this shortcode:
 `[wp_ulike]`
-<strong>OR</strong> activate the "automatic display" in plugin configuration panel.

 = Translations =
 *   English